cponfick/komp-geom/README.md

 ## Core Components

 This section provides an overview of the core components of the library, which are designed to be used as building blocks for implementing geometric algorithms.

 Currently, the library provides the following geometric elements:

 - **Vectors**: Implementation of 1D, 2D, and 3D vectors with basic operations like addition, subtraction, and dot product.
 - **Affine Transformations**: Support for 1D, 2D, and 3D affine transformations on vectors.
 - **Polar Coordinates**: Implementation of polar coordinates in 2D space.

-## Implemented Algorithms
+## Algorithms

 Following a list of implemented algorithms.
+If you are missing an algorithm, feel free to open an issue or contribute a pull request.

 | Algorithm    | Implementation     | Runtime Complexity | Space Complexity |
 |--------------|--------------------|--------------------|------------------|
 | Closest Pair | Naive              | O(n^2)             | O(1)             |
 | Closest Pair | Divide and Conquer | O(n log n)         | O(n)             |

 ## Contributing

 Contributions are welcome!
 Check the [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.
 Feel free to open issues for bugs, feature requests, or general questions.